 Parents and guardians or students age 18 or older may request that the District not release any information to the public including directory information in accordance with Minn.
 Stat.
-13.32, <a href="subd-to-subd-
+13.32, subd.
+5

-Passive consent is given to photographs, video recordings, or other visual representations for school-approved publications, yearbooks, newspapers, public presentation and web pages, unless the parent/guardian or eligible student has requested in writing otherwise.
+Passive consent is given to photographs, video recordings, or other visual representations for schoolapproved publications, yearbooks, newspapers, public presentation and web pages, unless the parent/guardian or eligible student has requested in writing otherwise.